oneapi-src/oneDPL/examples/random/README.md

 | Software                        | Intel&reg; oneAPI DPC++/C++ Compiler; Intel&reg; oneAPI DPC++ Library (oneDPL) |
 | Time to complete                | At most 1 minute                                                               |

-## License

-These code samples are licensed under MIT license.

 ## Building the 'Random' Program for CPU and GPU

 ### On a Linux* System